loonloon/Cryptography/README.md

   * No banking activity.
   * No means of payment.
 * No AML provisions applicable in principle (except for shares of collective investment scheme and bearer shares)

+#### What is an Ethereum Request for Comments (ERC)? ####
+ERCs are technical documents used by smart contract developers at Ethereum.
+They define a set of rules required to implement tokens for the Ethereum ecosystem.
+These documents are usually created by developers, and they include information about protocol specifications and contract descriptions.
+Before becoming an standard, an ERC must be revised, commented and accepted by the community through an [Ethereum Improvement Proposal (EPI)](https://github.com/ethereum/EIPs/tree/master/EIPS).

+Actually, an ERC is just a specific type of EIP.
+ERCs are application-level conventions and standards, and they may be of different types (token, registration name, URI schemes, library, packets, etc.)

+An EIP may exist in four different states:
+1. Draft - opened for consideration, such as the ERC721 Non-fungible Token Standard.
+2. Accepted - planned for immediate adoption.
+3. Final - implemented EIP, as the ERC20 Token Standard.
+4. Deferred - the EIP is dismissed for now and may be considered in the future.

+#### Ethereum Token Standards ####

+#### ERC20 Token Standard ####
+It allows the implementation of a ***standard API to ensure the interoperability between tokens***.
+It offers basic functionalities to transfer tokens, obtain account balances, get the total supply of tokens, and allow token approvals.
+To define an ERC20 token you need:
+* The address of the contract
+* The number of tokens available.

+However, there are other optional values for additional information such as:
+* Name, for example "Minsait Token"
+* Symbol, such as "MNST"
+* Decimals, or how much you can divide the token.
+You can chose from 0 to 18 decimal values.

+ERC20 defines two types of events,`Transfer()`, triggered when tokens are transferred and `Approve()`, used for every successful call of the `approve()` method.
+This token may also include functions such as `allowance()`, `approve()`, and `transferFrom()`to offer advanced functionalities and authorize some other Ethereum address to utilise your tokens on your behalf.
+This other Ethereum address could be a smart contract designed to handle tokens or just another account.

+#### ERC223 Token Standard ####
+This token was created to solve the "lost tokens" problem from ERC20, where ***if a user mistakenly sends tokens to a smart contract not designed to handle them, the tokens get stuck or burned***.

+In response to this, ERC223 allows developers to manage (accept or deny) arriving tokens.
+When tokens are transferred to a smart contract, a special function of this contract, `tokensFallback()`, allows the receiver of the tokens to reject them.
+If this function is not implemented, the transaction fails, and the emitter pays all the gas costs.
+In many cases we may use this function instead of `approve()`.
+This standard was implemented having backwards compatibility in mind.

+For example: If we perform a ERC20 token transfer to a contract not compatible with ERC20, tokens are not rejected and they are consequently lost/burned, while if we use ERC223, if the transaction is not compatible the transaction will be automatically rejected.

+The advantages of ERC223 over ERC20 are:
+* A single transaction is used instead of two, saving in gas costs.
+* Removes the problem of burned/lost tokens.
+* Allow developers manage incoming transactions.

+#### ERC621 Token Standard ####
+It is an extension to the ERC20 standard. ***It adds two functions to increase and decrease the total amount of tokens in circulation.
+In short, it proposes that totalSupply can be changed***.

+ERC20 only allows a single token emission event defined by the contract owner during creation.
+With ERC621 a new totalSupply can be defined through the functions `increaseSupply()` `anddecreaseSupply()`.
+It is recommended that these functions are only accessed by the contract owners or trusted users.

+To enhance ERC621's functionality and security, and to avoid potential errors, additional functions for overflow checks, contract property modifications and restricted privileges, should be implemented.

+#### ERC667 Token Standard ####
+It aims to merge ERC20 and ERC223 in a single standard.
+The idea behind it is to introduce a `transferAndCall()` function to the ERC20 standard ensuring backward compatibility with ERC20 tokens.
+ERC667 transfers tokens through ERC20's `transfer()` function, and triggers and event.
+When the transaction is completed and the event is registered, the token calls `transferAndCall()` in the receiver using the emitter, the approved amount, and an additional parameter.

+For example: If Sam wants to transfer 20 tokens to Tom, the emitter calls the `transferAndCall(tom, 20, data)` of the ERC667 token.
+Internally, the contract calls `transfer(tom, 20)` from ERC20’s standard.
+When the transfer is completed, apart from triggering the `Transfer()` event, the function `tokenFallback(sam, 20, data`) is sent to the receiver of the transferred amount.
+The data field is used to send additional information about the transfer such as the purpose of the transaction.

+#### ERC721 Non-Fungible Token Standard ####
+***ERC721 describes a non-fungible token (NFT)***  and is an asset that can’t be consumed while you are making use of it.
+Right now ERC721 is in a draft state, however, people are already using it.
+Each ERC721 token is unique, they are all different and they may even have different values according to their owner.
+They may represent ownership over physical or digital assets, such as houses, art masterpieces, loans and, why not?
+Kitties.

+Each NFT is identified through an `uint256` ID.
+They may be transferred through two different funcions:

+* A ***safe transfer*** function `safeTansferFrom()` which verifies that the msg.sender,i.e. the user that triggered the function, is the owner of the token or an authorized user allowed to transfer the token.

+* A ***non-secure trasfer*** `transferFrom()`, where there is no preliminary authorization verification.
+The token developer is responsible for implementing a piece of code in this function that verifies that the responsible for calling the function is authorized to do so.
+In this function, the user calling it must also verify that the receiver is entitle for receiving the token.
+If these verifications are not performed, the tokens could be lost forever.

+ERC721 tokens must implement the proposed ERC165 interface.
+This standard allows the detection of the interfaces implemented by a contract.
+This is really useful, as it allows to detect the interface that a token implements and, consequently, adapt the method/code to interact with it.

+#### ERC777 A New Advanced Token Standard ####
+It defines all the functions required to send tokens on behalf of another address, contract or regular account.
+For this purpose, it uses the ERC820 standard.
+The use of ER820 enables the registration of metadata in smart contracts in order to allow backwards compatibility with previous versions of token implementations.
+ERC777 includes functions for authorization, revocation, transfer and checks.

+* `authorizeOperator(address operator)` authorizes a third-party to send tokens on behalf of the owner of the token, i.e.msg.sender.
+If this function is successful, an `AuthorizedOperator(address operator, address tokenHolder)` event is sent, where tokenHolder is the address of the user maintaining and managing the tokens.

+* `revokeOperator(address operator)` removes the token transfer authorization from a third-party.
+Thus, the operator won’t be able to transfer tokens on behalf of its owner anymore.

+* `isOperatorFor(address operator, address tokenHolder)` checks if the address of the operator is allowed for the transfer of tokens retained by tokenHolder.

+* `operatorSend(address from, address to, uint256 amount, bytes userData, bytes operatorData)` sends an amount of tokens from one address to another one.
+If the transaction is successful a `Sent()` event is triggered.

+#### ERC827 Token Standard (ERC20 extension) ####
+ERC827 is a standard that rivals ERC223.
+It can be used to solve the same problems solved by ERC223 but with higher flexibility, allowing the transmission of data along with the transfer of tokens.
+Lately, this standard has been gaining popularity against ERC223.
+It allows the transfer and approval of tokens to be consumed by third-parties.
+It is completely compatible with ERC20, adding three new functions.

+* `transfer(to, value, data)` which transfers an amount of tokens to the destination address.
+It triggers `Transfer()` when it finishes.
+We may see how it includes a data field for additional information.

+* `transferFrom(from, to, value, data)` transfers an amount of tokens from an specific address to a destination address.
+Again, it triggers `Transfer()` after the call.

+* `approve(spender, value, data)` allows a _spender to withdraw from an account the amount in value .